 Governments in developing countries are thinking seriously about how to provide relevant secondary education on a large scale, yet at this level, less is known about which cost-effective interventions will increase demand, access, and retention as well as develop quality, relevant skills.
 To answer these questions there is a need to invest in and test innovative models that are responsive to local cultural contexts, build a strong evidence base of what works and what does not work to solve these problems, and how organizations can create clear pathways to institutionalization of innovative models within education systems.

-MacArthur’s grantmaking in this field reaches its target population of marginalized girls through funding for innovative learning models that help girls obtain employment relevant livelihood skills via secondary education.
-The work seeks to increase girls’ access to, demand for, and retention in secondary level school settings.
+MacArthur’s grantmaking in this field reaches its target population of marginalized girls through funding for innovative learning models that help girls obtain employment-relevant 21st century skills via quality formal and non-formal learning opportunities.
+By improving the quality of education, the work seeks to increase girls’ demand for and retention in secondary level education programs.
 Learning models are funded through four intervention phases:

 - Pilot Projects that are developing and testing new models or feasible approaches to identified barriers and challenges.